dagbdagb/LLM-FAQs/README.md

 ### Can I run my own LLM?

+### Can I create my own LLM?
+Yes.
+But not yet, young padavan.
+You don't know what what that means yet.
+And we don't know what *you* mean by 'create' exactly.
+So hold that thought for a while.

 ### Why would I want to run my own LLM?
+Well.
+Would you like to?
+You don't need to have a reason.
+And even if you do, you don't owe neither us nor anyone else to state your reason(s) publicly.

 ### What is required to run my own LLM at home?
 Yes.
 In order to......